pepa65/twofat/README.md

 ### Features
 * Data saved with AES-GCM encrypt in ~/.twofat.enc, password changeable.
-* Display codes of names matching regex, which auto-refresh.
+* Display TOTPs of names matching regex, which auto-refresh.
-* Add, rename, delete entry, reveal secret, copy code to clipboard.
+* Add, rename, delete entry, reveal secret, copy TOTP to clipboard.
 * Import & export entries from & to standardized OTPAUTH_URI file.
 * Displays well in 80-colums (or more) terminals.
 NAME display truncated to 20.